Wounded Knee Occupation: 1974 trial of Banks and Means, 1975 appeal

 After an eight-and-a-half-month trial the U.S. District Court of South Dakota (Fred Joseph Nichol, presiding judge) dismissed the charges against Banks and Means for conspiracy and assault (both Banks and Means were defended by William Kunstler and Mark Lane).
 The jury had voted 12–0 to acquit both defendants of the conspiracy charge, but before the second vote one juror suffered a stroke and could not continue deliberations.
 The government refused to accept a verdict of eleven jurors and sought a mistrial; in the meantime, the defense team filed a motion for judgment of acquittal.

 The judge ruled to dismiss, citing prosecutorial misconduct, stating: "It is my belief, however, that the misconduct by the government in this case is so aggravated that a dismissal must be entered in the interests of justice."
 In 1975 the Eighth Circuit Court of Appeals held that the government's appeal was barred by the Double Jeopardy Clause and dismissed it, "despite Government's argument that jurisdiction should be assumed due to the public interest in fair trials designed to end in just judgements".

 Leonard Crow Dog's arrest

-On September 5, 1975, FBI marshals came into Leonard Crow Dog's home (Crow Dog's Paradise) and arrested him for preventing federal officers from performing their assignment.
-His trial was not held until January 1976 in Rapid City, South Dakota, where he was found guilty in under an hour.
-He was later released in September of 1976 after his legal team brought in thousands of support letters from around the globe.
+On September 5, 1975, FBI agents came into Leonard Crow Dog's home (Crow Dog's Paradise) and arrested him for preventing federal officers from performing their assignment.
+His trial was held in January 1976 in Rapid City, South Dakota, where he was found guilty in under an hour.
+He was later released in September 1976 after his legal team brought in thousands of support letters from around the globe.